Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Numerical Results

+Fig.~\ref{fig:speed_per_slot} depicts the optimized flight speed profiles for each UAV over the mission duration.
+The speed profiles are consistent with the optimized trajectories.
+The UAVs fly fast when they are far from the BS cluster, and they slow down in the middle slots when they approach the BSs to increase dwell time under favorable channels.
+The maximum speed constraint $V_{\max}=25$\,m/s is always satisfied, which confirms the feasibility of the optimized trajectories.

-Fig.~\ref{fig:rate_per_slot} presents the achieved sum communication rate at each time slot, which is inversely correlated with the flight speed profile shown previously.
+Fig.~\ref{fig:rate_per_slot} presents the achieved communication rate at each time slot, which is inversely correlated with the flight speed profile shown previously.
 The communication rate is modest during the initial and final stages of the flight but increases substantially during the middle phase.
 This trend is consistent with the optimized trajectories, as the UAVs achieve higher channel gains when operating closer to the BSs in the middle of the mission.
 This strategic positioning directly translates to a higher SINR and a higher communication rate, demonstrating the effectiveness of the trajectory optimization in maximizing the primary communication objective.

 Sharp valleys at slots 34 and 36 originate from dynamic time division.
-In these slots the scheduler assigns a larger sensing fraction, which reduces the communication portion \(1-\delta[n]\).
-This choice ensures that the cumulative sensing MI reaches the mission target \(R_{\min}^{\mathrm{MI}}\).
-A baseline sensing duration is maintained in every slot for localization, and the allocation is increased when required to meet the global sensing constraint.
-These results show how the proposed policy balances sensing and communication on a slot by slot basis.
+In these slots, the scheduler assigns a larger sensing fraction, which reduces the communication portion \(1-\delta[n]\).
+This choice helps the system satisfy the cumulative sensing constraint \(R_{\min}^{\mathrm{MI}}\) while preserving communication throughput in other slots.
+These results show that the proposed policy dynamically redistributes sensing time across slots according to the global sensing requirement and the instantaneous geometry, thereby balancing sensing and communication on a slot-by-slot basis.

 Fig.~\ref{fig:power_per_slot} illustrates the dynamic communication power allocation strategy.
 The total power utilized by the system is not constant; the algorithm allocates significantly more power during the middle phase of the mission, approximately from time slots 10 to 30.
 This allocation strategy correlates directly with the proximity of UAVs to the BSs, as applying more power under favorable channel conditions maximizes the efficiency of rate enhancement.
 Moreover, power is distributed asymmetrically among the UAVs to prioritize the objective of sum communication rate maximization.
 The algorithm assigns a larger portion of the power budget to the UAV experiencing the best instantaneous channel conditions, a behavior exemplified by UAV 1 during its high-rate operational phase.
 This continuous adjustment of power distribution highlights the algorithm's adaptability to the rapidly changing mobile channel environment.
 The overall power expenditure profile mirrors the sum communication rate performance shown in Fig.~\ref{fig:rate_per_slot}, which confirms that power is a key resource strategically managed to increase communication throughput.